-A complete catalog and information on the foregoing programs are available for purchase at the UCSD Bookstore for \$5.00, plus \$2.50 for shipping and handling (make checks payable to the UC Regents).
+A complete catalog and information on the foregoing programs are available on the school's Web page http://meded.ucsd.edu/ Catalog/ or for purchase at the UCSD Bookstore.
 Send School of Medicine catalog requests to: UCSD Bookstore 0008, University of California, San Diego, 9500 Gilman Drive, La Jolla, California 92093-0008, or for more information, call the UCSD Bookstore at (858) 534-7326.